A Big Test of Social Media Buttons

 • Total Score8.5

 And the winner is …. not that surprising.
 Custom buttons offer the best performance and with a little bit of effort also the best flexibility out of all solutions.
-In addition to excellent performance, one of the biggest advantages is that you can easily make the buttons match your website design and tailor them to your overall UX.
+In addition to excellent performance, one of the biggest advantages is that you can easily make the social media buttons match your website design and tailor them to your overall UX.

 We have implemented custom buttons using Genericons icons available in the Twenty Fifteen theme and by Barebones Share Buttons library which also counts the number of shares.
 By default Facebook and Twitter counts are available but it shouldn’t be difficult to add counters for other providers too.